elihanover/DLottery/README.md

 # DLottery
-Building a simple lottery dapp to get familiar with Solidity and Web3.js
+## Ethereum-based decentralized lottery (for learning purposes).
+Any feedback and advice appreciated.